beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 Although the cost of the tree-data-likelihood can be greatly reduced by fixing the parameters that govern the substitution model, estimates of the these parameters are not always transferable between datasets, even datasets from the same pandemic.
 This is certainly true of SARS-CoV-2 where estimates of the rate can vary based on the time-scale and context of the data.
-Even when it is valid to fix these parameters, large dataset become challenging for a second reason.
+Even when it is valid to fix these parameters, large datasets become challenging for a second reason.
 All GPUs have finite memory, and it is challenging if not impossible to find hardware configurations that can cope with alignments of tens of thousands of sequences.